code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 mvn test
 {% endhighlight %}

-The result is a successful build during which a Hello World message is send and received using Kafka.
+The result is a successful build during which a Hello World message is sent and received using Kafka.

 {% highlight plaintext %}
 .   ____          _            __ _ _